asncd/MIMOSCA/README.md

 ### Intermediate Computation
 * Guide barcodes and cell barcodes have to be paired accurately, accounting for chimeric PCR products
 * A simple fitness calculation is possible by determining the difference between the initial abundances of a GBC and how many cells it appeared in
-* MOI and detection probability are evaluated using the observed number of GBCs/cell and a zero truncated poission distribution, due to FACS selection for transduced cells, and zero inflated, due to detection dropout (see this <a href="https://github.com/asncd/MIMOSCA/blob/master/Cell_States/DC_celltypes-wt-github.ipynb">iPython notebook</a>)
+* MOI and detection probability are evaluated by comparing the observed number of GBCs/cell to a poission distribution that is both zero truncated , due to FACS selection for transduced cells, and zero inflated, due to detection dropout (see this <a href="https://github.com/asncd/MIMOSCA/blob/master/Cell_States/DC_celltypes-wt-github.ipynb">iPython notebook</a>)
 * A Cell state classifier is defined on wildtype or control cells and then applied to all cells in an experiment (see this <a href="https://github.com/asncd/MIMOSCA/blob/master/Cell_States/DC_celltypes-wt-github.ipynb">iPython notebook</a>).
 These classifications can used as outputs to be predicted (instead of gene expression) or as covariates in the model.
 * The linear model integrating all covariates (and interactions terms as desired) is fit.
 An EM-like approach filters cells that look much more like control cells than perturbed cells (see this <a href="https://github.com/asncd/MIMOSCA/blob/master/contrived-em_example.ipynb">iPython notebook</a> for an example)